hasura/ndc-hub/rfcs/0009-mandatory-env-vars.md

 between the environment variable not being set and being set as an empty string.

 If a user provides an empty string as value for an environment variable during `ddn connector init -i`, the CLI does not include these variables in the environment variable mapping or the .env file.
-As a result, for required environment variables, users must manually add them as empty strings for the connector to function correctly.
+Now, users must manually add the environment variables to .env and the mapping for the connector to function correctly.

 The CLI does not currently have a way to distinguish between optional environment variables where an empty value should be ignored and a required environment variable where an empty value must still be written as an empty string.